leeor-langer/Tensorflow-Android-Cpp/README.md

 ## Description
 A C++ library for running a Tensorflow compute graph (run directly, no need for JNI as in libtensorflow_inference.so), both on desktop machines and on Android.
-Compilation works for Ubuntu 18.04.1 with Tensorflow release 1.9, Bazel 0.16.1.
+Compilation extensively tested on Ubuntu 18.04.1 with Tensorflow release 1.9, Bazel 0.16.1.

 ## Instructions
 1. Create the following directory: tf_source/tensorflow/tensorflow/tools/tfwld.
 Place all files (except precompiled .so file and WORKSPACE) inside.